matsselen/pyolab/README.md

 Example of some _main()_ code that opens the serial port, launches data fetching and data analysis threads, and then waits for user input.
 * __userMethods.py__
-Examples of user routines that are bound to the analysis thread in _main()_ and are called by the system during analysis to expose the user to acquired data.
-In this example the user code print out any accelerometer data that is received from the remote, and at the end of the job it prints a summary of the records and data that were received from the system.
+Examples of user routines that are called by the system during data analysis to expose the user to the acquired data.
+In this example the user code prints out any accelerometer data that is received from the remote, and at the end of the job it prints a summary of the records and data that were received from the system.
 * __userGlobals.py__
 Example of some global user variables used by the user methods (may not be needed by your code).